abisee/pointer-generator/README.md

 You can request multiple results to be generated for each article with `--ntrials`.
-You can force the different trials to be different using `--dbs_lambda` (e.g. `11`) to add a penality for having a beam with same token as another beam
+You can force the different trials to be different using `--dbs_lambda` (e.g. `11`) to add a penality for having a beam with same token as another beam. (https://arxiv.org/pdf/1610.02424.pdf)

 ### Evaluate with ROUGE
 `decode.py` uses the Python package [`pyrouge`](https://pypi.python.org/pypi/pyrouge) to run ROUGE evaluation. `pyrouge` provides an easier-to-use interface for the official Perl ROUGE package, which you must install for `pyrouge` to work.
 Here are some useful instructions on how to do this: